Drew Petzing

-Drew Petzing (born March 12, 1987) is an American professional football coach who Is the offensive coordinator for the Arizona Cardinals of the National Football League (NFL).
-He previously served as an assistant coach for the Cleveland Browns and Minnesota Vikings.
+Drew Petzing (born March 12, 1987) is an American professional football coach who is the offensive coordinator for the Detroit Lions of the National Football League (NFL).
+Petzing played college football at Middlebury from 2005 to 2006.
+He also previously served as an assistant coach for the Cleveland Browns, Minnesota Vikings, Yale University, Boston College, and Harvard University.

 Early years

-Petzing attended Middlebury College where he played defensive back for the Panthers in 2005 and 2006 before injuries cut short his playing career.
+Petzing attended Middlebury College where he played safety for the Panthers in 2005 and 2006 before injuries cut short his playing career.
 He spent the next two years as a volunteer student assistant before graduating in 2009 with a degree in economics.
 He minored in math and philosophy.

 Coaching career

 Cleveland Browns

 In 2013, Petzing was hired by the Cleveland Browns as a football operations intern.

 Minnesota Vikings

 In 2014, Petzing was hired by the Minnesota Vikings as an offensive assistant under head coach Mike Zimmer.
 In 2016, he was promoted to assistant wide receivers coach.
 In 2018, Petzing was promoted to assistant quarterbacks coach.
 In 2019, he was promoted to wide receivers coach.